JHGuitarFreak/UQM-MegaMod-Archived/README.md

 ## Building Yourself

 When building from source you will need the respective uqm-0.8.0-content.uqm file in the packages folder.
-You can grab this file on  [Sourceforge](https://sourceforge.net/projects/uqm-mods/files/MegaMod/uqm-0.8.0-content.uqm).
+You can grab this file on the [Main site](http://files.serosis.net/MegaMod/uqm-0.8.0-content.uqm).

 ## Contributors